How to Clean Hockey Equipment

 - Fill your sink or tub with warm water, detergent, and vinegar, and allow the equipment to soak for 45 minutes to an hour.

 - Using a soft cloth or sponge, wipe down every piece of gear while it's in the water.
 Rinse thoroughly.

 - Remove the gear from the water and allow it to dry completely.

 Taking certain precautions, you can wash smaller pieces of gear in your dishwasher.

 - Place gear in an empty dishwasher.
-Turn off heated drying cycle and run the dishwasher on the highest heat
+Turn off the heated drying cycle and run the dishwasher on the highest heat wash settings.

 - Remove gear promptly and allow it to dry completely.